If You See These SYMPTOMS, Get Help FAST!

 How Much Time Do You Have?

 While it may be difficult to know how much radiation one has been exposed to, the time between exposure and the onset of the initial symptoms is a good indicator.
 The higher the level, the faster the symptoms will present themselves.
-Extremely high doses of radiation will lead to symptoms within minutes, whereas people exposed to lower levels can take days or even weeks to begin displaying symptoms.
+Extremely high doses of radiation will lead to symptoms within minutes, whereas people exposed to lower levels can take days or weeks to begin displaying signs.

 ~Here’s to Your Survival!